twurple/twurple/README.md

 A set of libraries that aims to cover all of the existing Twitch APIs.

-- Query the Kraken v5 & Helix APIs
+- Query the Helix API
 - Build a chat bot
 - React to custom redemptions, subscriptions, follows and much more using PubSub and EventSub
 - Do all this without caring about the expiry of your access tokens - **we can refresh them automatically**